ygohko/zatsu/README.md

 zatsu has these commands:

 * init ...
 Initialize a repository into this directory
 * commit ...
-Commit current files into this direcory's repository
+Commit current files into this directory's repository
 * log ...
 Show logs of this directory's repository
 * get ...
-Get a file or direcory that is specified
+Get a file or directory that is specified
 * forget ...
 Remove stored revisions to shrink this directory's repository to specified size
 * upgrade ...
 Upgrade this repository
 * help ...
 Print this message or the help of the given subcommand(s)